-- a.
+- 1) Motor - a.
 The motor shall be a direct-drive, 3-phase, brushless electric motor with magnets fastened to a rotating outer housing and a fixed armature, with wound copper wire, at the center, commonly known as an "outrunner" style motor.
 The motor shall be commercially available and in stock configuration as provided by the manufacturer and not modified in any way other than the addition or substitution of items identified in (d) below. - b.
 All motors shall be approved for use by the EF1 Committee prior to their being entered in competition.
 All motors eligible for approval shall be substantially similar in power and performance to the E-Flite Power 25 1250kV 60A outrunner motor.
-Manufacturers wishing to have a motor approved for competition shall submit a minimum of three (3) production examples accompanied by a full set of technical specifications and drawings and a detailed distribution plan to the EF1 Approval Committee.

-- c.
-Approved Motors: - (i) E-Flite Power 25 1250kV 60A outrunner motor.
-Product number: EFLM4025B

-- (ii) Turnigy AerodriveXp 25 SK Series 35-42 1250Kv - (iii) Arrowind 2820-07, 1300 Kv motor.
-Product number: BH-1834 - (iv) OS Brushless Motor OSMG9525, 1200 Kv motor.
-Product number: OMA-3820-1200 - (v) Great Planes Rimfire EF1 Race 35-45-1250kV Outrunner BL.
-Product number: GPMG4630 - (vi) Hobby King NTM Prop Drive Series EF-1 Pylon Racing Motor.
-Product ID NTM-EF1-1300 - (vii) OS Brushless Motor OSMG9524, 1200 Kv motor.
-Product number: OMA-3820-1200 - d.
-The following items are not considered part of the motor and may be substituted as desired: - (i) Connectors for electronic speed control - (ii) Drive washer or collets - (iii) Mounting hardware - (iv) Propeller nut - (v) Propeller washer - (vi) Spinner (subject to IV (C)(6) above)

-2) Electronic Speed Controller (ESC

-- a.
-A commercially available brushless Electronic Speed Controller with a minimum of 60 amp rating shall be utilized and controlled by a separate throttle channel.
-The ESC cannot exceed the \$150 US price cap as purchased from the designated MFG distribution channels, (not including tax and shipping). - b.
-Speed controller may incorporate a Battery Eliminator Circuit (BEC) which would eliminate the need for a separate battery to power the receiver and servos. - 3) Battery: Battery shall be a commercially available Lithium Polymer (LiPo) battery. - a.
+Manufacturers wishing to have a motor approved for competition shall submit a minimum of three (3) production examples accompanied by a full set of technical specifications and drawings and a detailed distribution plan to the EF1 Approval Committee. - c.
+Currently Approved Motors: - (i) E-Flite Power 25 1250kV 60A outrunner motor - (ii) Turnigy AerodriveXp 25 SK Series 35-42 1250Kv - d.
+The following items are not considered part of the motor and may be substituted as desired: - (i) Connectors for electronic speed control - (ii) Drive washer or collets - (iii) Mounting hardware - (iv) Propeller nut - (v) Propeller washer - (vi) Spinner (subject to IV (c)(6) above) - 2) Electronic Speed Controller (ESC - a.
+A commercially available brushless Electronic Speed Controller with a minimum of 60 watt rating shall be utilized and controlled by a separate throttle channel. - b.
+Speed controller may incorporate a Battery Eliminator Circuit (BEC) which would eliminate the need for a separate battery to power the receiver and servos.

+- 3) Battery: Battery shall be a commercially available Lithium Polymer (LiPo) battery. - a.
 Maximum Number of Battery Cells: Motor battery shall have a maximum of 4 cells, and all cells shall be contained in shrink tubing. - b.
-Maximum Battery Weight: Motor battery pack shall have a maximum weight of 335 grams including all connectors, wires and shrink tubing.
+Maximum Battery Weight: Motor battery pack shall have a maximum weight of 325 grams including all connectors, wires and shrink tubing.
 It is recommended that batteries utilize a balancing tap to balance the individual cells as part of the charging process; however, batteries without a balancing connector are permitted and shall have a maximum weight of 315 grams. - c.
-Battery Retention: There shall be a means of positive retention of the battery pack within the airplane to prevent it from shifting during flight. - d.
-Heater boxes Prohibited: A heater box is any electrical or mechanical device that is used to raise the temperature of your battery pack.
-Other means of raising the temperature of your battery that are prohibited: - 1) Placing your battery on the dashboard or the interior of your car. - Any significant source of added heat, including concentrated or stored solar energy used to raise the temperature of your battery. - 3) In cases where the outside temperature is below 60 degrees F, race organizers may choose to allow battery heating.
-If they do, it must be published prior to the event. - e.
-Over Charging: Charging your batteries in such a way that the total voltage exceeds 16.9 V is prohibited.
-It is recommended that while the models are in the ready area, each pilot allows his battery to be checked by a course appointed representative.
-If a pilot's pack exceeds 16.9V this pilot will not be allowed to fly in the current heat.
-After the battery is checked it cannot be substituted or charged again prior to the current heat. - 4) Wires and Connectors: Wires and connectors shall be of a sufficient capacity to accommodate the power system rating.
+Battery Retention: There shall be a means of positive retention of the battery pack within the airplane to prevent it from shifting during flight. - 4) Wires and Connectors: Wires and connectors shall be of a sufficient capacity to accommodate the power system rating.
 All wires or connectors shall be fully insulated and protected.
 No open or unshielded wiring or connecters are permitted.
 Connectors shall be polarized and of sufficient size rating.
 Wiring for transmission of current to the motor shall be a minimum 14AWG rating.
 ESC wire to the receiver's throttle channel shall be a minimum 22AWG rating. - 5) Propeller: Propeller shall be the APC 8 x 8 Thin Electric Propeller, part number LP08080E.
 The propeller shall be used in stock configuration except that it may be balanced be by removing material from the face of the heavy blade.
-Any twisting, bending or tampering with the stock propeller is prohibited and will not be allowed during competition.
+Any twisting, bending or tampering with the stock propeller is prohibited and will not be allowed during competition